TheLi0ns/Pong/README.md

 ## Mini-games
 ### Dribble
 This is a single player minigame that simulates juggling with the paddle.
 It's based on the score that will be the number of juggles
+### Boss fights
+This is a single player minigame that makes the player fights against some bosses.
+The player only have 3 HP, so he can only suffer 3 goals and he can use the parry defensive power but only 5 times per round. <br />
+Music by Marllon Silva (xDeviruchi)
+#### Bosses:
+  * ***The Pyromancer:*** an ancient pong player that has mastered the fireshot ability at a level that he can use it when he wants